MicrosoftDocs/mesh-docs/mesh/Create/make-your-environment-available-for-events/build-and-publish-your-environment.md

 1. The thumbnail images need to follow a specific name pattern, the easier way to follow that is to click on the button **Add provisional thumbnails** which will add three images to the folder selected with the correct names and sizes, you can then replace those images with the images you like, just remember to keep their names and try to follow their sizes for a better UI experience.

-1. Once you are ready to publish your Environment click on **Build & Publish** and the custom thumbnails will be uploaded together with your environment.
+1. Once you are ready to publish your Environment, click on **Build & Publish** and the custom thumbnails will be uploaded together with your environment.

 ## Next steps